 Law and German

-With continuing European integration and an increasing globalisation of legal matters, there is a need for lawyers with a trans-national education.
-The Law and German degree course satisfies these needs as students graduate with a grounding in Irish law, fluent in a second European language, with a thorough knowledge of the legal system of France or Germany and a real insight and knowledge of the general culture, political, economic and sociological make-up of Germany.
-Far more is involved than simply attaching a language component to a law degree.
-Students study German law, both constitutional and civil, in their first two years.
-These modules are taught and examined through the relevant language.
-The language component of each programme is integrated and language skills are developed in the context of studying the general, as well as the specifically legal, culture of the country concerned.
-Each programme is taught over four years with a compulsory year abroad.
+With continuing European integration and increasing globalisation, there is a need for lawyers with a transnational education.
+The Law and French, and Law and German degree courses satisfy these needs as students graduate with a grounding in Irish law, are fluent in a second European language, have a thorough knowledge of the legal system of France or Germany, and have a real insight and knowledge of the general culture, political, economic and sociological make-up of France or Germany.
+The Law and a Language programmes are taught in collaboration with the School of Languages, Literatures and Cultural Studies.

 Is this the right course for you?

 In addition to a desire to study law, you will need a specific and strong interest in the general culture, legal, political, economic and sociological make-up of either France or Germany.
 You should also have the ability to become fluent in the relevant language.

 The Law and French and Law and German degree programmes offer a unique opportunity to study, not just the Irish legal system but also the legal systems of France or Germany, their languages, culture and political systems.
 The class sizes are small, fostering a close collegial relationship with peers and members of the faculty.

 In the first and second (Freshman) years, you will study a variety of legal modules, taken alongside students reading for our other undergraduate law programmes.
 Law and French or German students also study the constitutional and civil law of their chosen jurisdiction.
 Students also take integrated modules on language and civilisation, covering aspects of sociology, legal systems and politics.